gtvj/linux/machine-set-up.md

 Use **Synaptic Package Manager** to:

-* search for the `dell-super-key` package
-* mark it for 'complete removal'
+Search for the `dell-super-key` package.
+Mark it for 'complete removal' and apply changes.
-* apply changes

 ## Install CompizConfig Settings Manager